shellbound/jwalk/README.md

 ## Testing jwalk

-Run `test/check` to start the jwalk test suite.
+Run `test/check` to start the jwalk test harness.
 This script runs each test case in `test/cases/` and logs the results in TAP format to standard output.
-If any test case fails, the script exits with a non-zero status.
+If any test case fails, the harness exits with a non-zero status.

 Input data lives in `test/corpus/` and expected output lives in `test/fixtures/`.
 When writing new test cases, use the existing test cases and file hierarchy as a guide.